israel-dryer/ttkbootstrap/docs/widgets/menubutton.rst

 Overview
 ========
 The ``ttk.Menubutton`` includes the **TMenubutton** and **Outline.TMenubutton** style classes.
-The **TMenubutton** style is applied to all Menubuttons by default.
-Other styles must be specified with the ``style`` option.
-These styles are further subclassed by each of the theme colors to produce the following color and style combinations:
+The **TMenubutton** style is applied to all Menubuttons by default and uses the theme *primary* color as the background.
+These two primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/menubutton.png